blocknative/web3-onboard/packages/core/README.md

    * Object mapping for W3O components with the key being the component and the value the DOM element to mount the component to.
 This element must be available at time of package script execution.
    */
   containerElements?: Partial<ContainerElements>
+  /**
+   * Custom or predefined theme for Web3Onboard
+   * BuiltInThemes: ['default', 'dark', 'light', 'system']
+   * or customize with a ThemingMap object.
+   */
+  theme?: Theme
 }
 ```